argonautproject/argo-write/notes/Argo Direct Write.md

 ### Device Data

-In addition to decorating the resource with patient-supplied data and the Submission Key the resource can provide different amounts of provenance.
+In addition to decorating the resource with *uploaded-data* tag and the Submission Key, the resource can provide different amounts of provenance.
 The [`device`](http://hl7.org/fhir/observation-definitions.html#Observation.device) element is one simple way to represent data provenance specifically for Observations.

 - Clients can represent what entity is the source of the data using the `device` element.
 - Technically a `Reference` datatype which may identify the device ( e.g, the provisioned scale) which took the measurement ( weight)